divyajeettt/CSE231/Assignment-1/README.md

 The following cases of errors are handled by oshell:

 - Invalid command passed to the shell
-- Invalid option passed to a command
+- Invalid option passed to ANY command
-- Extra options passed to a command
+- Extra options passed to ANY command
-- Extra arguments passed to a command
+- Extra arguments passed to ANY command
-- Missing required arguments by a command
+- Missing required arguments by ANY command
 - File-Not-Found/Directory-Not-Found or File-Exisits/Directory-Exists types of errors
 - Errors arising at run-time due to `fork()`, `execv()`, and/or `pthread_create()` are reported through `perror()`

+The shell is also protected against input [buffer overflows](https://en.wikipedia.org/wiki/Buffer_overflow).
+Only the mentioned list of commands can be executed through the `system()` API call, to protect oshell against related vulnerabilities.

+The shell is also protected against End-Of-File Errors, i.e. when the input stream is forcefully shut down (for example, CTRL+D).
+In that case, oshell logs out just like a

 ## Supported commands